Jake Paul makes controversial admission after beating Mike Tyson

 Paul appeared coy as he gave the answer, while many fans streamed out of AT&T Stadium – home of the NFL’s Dallas Cowboys.
 Although, by that point, many fans had actually departed already.

 At the post-fight press conference, Paul was again asked if he’d taken his foot off the gas in the later rounds, and he said: “Yeah, definitely, definitely a bit.
-I wanted to give the fans a show, but I didn’t want [to hurt him].”
+I wanted to give the fans a show, but I didn’t want to hurt someone who didn’t need to be hurt.”

 Paul also said he did not feel Tyson’s power at any point during the fight.